UBCSailbot/polaris-debug-tools/README.md

 Providing debug tools for testing of POLARIS's systems.

 Note: V10 is the most updated (working) version.
-      V9 is the most updated version tested with physical sensors.
+      V10 is the most updated version tested with physical sensors.
+      V9 was also tested (more rigorously) with physical sensors.
 Version Descriptions:
 - V4.1 - V4 + graph of pH sensor only
 - V5 - V4 + graph of pH sensor + graphing functionality